 The Importance of Biomarkers

-Biomarkers are substances or characteristics that are used as indicators of biological states.
+Biomarkers are measures of what is happening inside the living body, shown by the results of laboratory and imaging tests.
 Some examples are elevated PSA levels, which may indicate prostate cancer, and elevated blood pressure readings, which may indicate high blood pressure.
 These measurable substances help us diagnose disease, create individualized treatment plans, and ultimately, develop standards for evaluating the effectiveness of treatments.
 They are the signposts that guide our long and complicated journey toward finding medications, preventive strategies, and cures for Alzheimer’s disease.